-SCE requests in CPUC and FERC General Rate Cases funding to operate its generation, transmission and distribution businesses in order to provide safe, reliable, and affordable electric service to all customers in its service territory.
+SCE requests in CPUC and FERC General Rate Cases3 funding to operate its generation, transmission and distribution businesses in order to provide safe, reliable, and affordable electric service to all customers in its service territory.
 Based on the funding authorized by the Commission, SCE has the ability to manage those core utility businesses.
-However, funding has not always been adequate to fulfill all infrastructure replacement requirements on the company's planned schedule.
+However, funding has not always been adequate to fulfill all infrastructure replacement requirements on the company's planned schedule and in the short term SCE will require funding above both requested CPUC and authorized FERC General Rate Case levels to respond the new higher levels of wildfire risk.

 Another portion of SCE's total revenue requirement is associated with its power procurement function.
 Based on a set of assumptions that reflect regulatory and legislative requirements, SCE requests funding to procure enough power to meet its customers' load.
 Although there are procurement cost components that are driven by market forces outside of SCE's control, such as natural gas prices, SCE has been given some authority by the CPUC to use hedging tools to reduce the variability in cost of power to its customers.
 A third category of costs are associated with policies driven by Commission and the Legislature for funding programs such as Demand Response, Energy Efficiency, Solar Initiatives, Self-Generation and Low Income programs.
 In compliance with these policies, SCE makes initial requests for funding these programs but the final authorized funding amounts are determined by the Commission based on its policy objectives.
-Finally, there are costs included in the total revenue requirement that are fully outside of SCE's management control such as DWR Power and Bond Charge revenue requirements and other costs whose magnitude are prescribed by the legislature or a regulatory agency (e.g., while the requirement in Assembly Bill (AB) 1890 to collect revenue for the California Energy
+Finally, there are costs included in the total revenue requirement that are fully outside of SCE's management control such as DWR Power and Bond Charge revenue requirements and other costs whose magnitude are prescribed by the legislature or a regulatory agency (e.g., while the requirement in Assembly Bill (AB) 1890 to collect revenue for the California Energy Commission to fund its Renewable, and Research, a decision that continues funding for RD&D programs through 2020).

-$^2$ SCE's FERC transmission revenue requirement is currently established through a formula rate mechanism.
+3 SCE's FERC transmission revenue requirement is currently established through a formula rate mechanism.